roryl/zsx/README.md

 When `zx-link-mode="app"` the link is just clickable text.
 You handle all additional styling for the link.

-You'll typically want app style links when links wrap more complex context than just a test string, like cards, list items or links styles as buttons.
+You'll typically want app style links when links wrap more complex context than just a test string, like cards, list items or links that are styled as buttons.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | *next section* → [Events](#events)